Dark Fermions in Fluctuating Valence Insulators: Abstract

 \section{Abstract}

-In a model of correlated insulators with for example $f$ and $d$ orbitals, conditions for a local pairing of the two orbitals exist without a global condensation.
-On minimizing the free-energy constrained by the condition for stability of mixed-valence, the magnitude of the local pairing is found to be identical to the magnitude of the renormalized hybridization of the $f$ and $d$ orbitals.
-If the system breaks inversion and charge conjugation with their product preserved, this leads to four bands of fractionalized fermions each with half the weight of the normal fermions; two sets disperse across the chemical potential and the other two have gaps.
-The fermions without a gap are dark to any linear electro-magnetic probes of their charge and spin and observable only through probes of their free-energy such as a Fermi-liquid specific heat and magneto-oscillations characteristic of a Fermi-surface but without a Zeeman splitting.
-The excitations in the bands with the gaps behave as in insulators.
+A fluctuating-valence impurity in a metal is quantum-critical unlike a Kondo impurity which has the properties of a local Fermi-liquid.
+A systematic theory for the fluctuating-valence lattice is constructed, based on the hybridization and pairing of itinerant d-orbitals with localized f-orbitals both of which are essential parts of the solution of the impurity problem.
+It also uses the fact that the single-particle excitations at the Fermi-surface in any dimension can be written as orthogonal Majoranas and those with linear departures from the Fermi-surface as linear combination of bare particles and holes with the same spin.
+The calculations on the lattice give four spin-degenerate one-particle excitations of fractionalized fermions; two sets disperse across the chemical potential and the other two have gaps.
+The former are shown to be dark to any linear electro-magnetic probes of their charge and spin and observable only through probes of their free-energy such as a Fermi-liquid specific heat and magneto-oscillations characteristic of a Fermi-surface but without a Zeeman splitting.
+The excitations with the gaps behave as in insulators but with renormalized amplitudes.
+The superfluid density is zero.
 A magnetic field $H$ turns the insulator to a metal with a singularity in magnetization proportional to $\sqrt{H - H_c}$, with $H_c$ related to the gap.
 Beyond $H_c$, the usual Zeeman splitting appears in the magneto-oscillations.
-The properties and predictions are compared to the momentous recent discoveries in fluctuating mixed-valence insulators.
+The properties and predictions are compared to the momentous recent discoveries in fluctuating-valence insulators.
+Similar excitations may be expected in transition metal chalcogenide layers at fluctuating-valence, and quite likely for Kagome lattices, and twisted multi-layer graphene near specific fillings.